Published: April 21, 2021 | Last Updated: September 19, 2025

 Anamorphic Lenses In Cinema

 Anamorphic lenses capture a wider aspect ratio, which is then squeezed onto a narrower film strip or digital sensor.
-The image then has to be de-squeezed again for viewing.
+The image must then be de-squeezed again for viewing.

 The anamorphic look is characterized by horizontal lens flares, oval bokeh, and an extremely wide field of view.
-Anamorphic lenses allow you to simultaneously capture your subject without distortion and a lot of the background.
+Anamorphic lenses allow you to simultaneously capture your subject without distortion and much of the background.

 Often, you’ll see some distortion and softness near the edges of an image captured by an anamorphic lens, which can be used creatively to bring even more focus to the subject in the center.